denizalbayrak/Pythonic-Converter-Tool/README.md

 # Pythonic-Converter-Tool
+-APRIL 2020-
 A tool to convert files among CSV, XML and JSON formats in Python.
+Also the tool can validate the XML file via the corresponding XSD file.